How to Apply for SSI and Determining Your Eligibility

 Answer: Acts conducted with intent to defraud, such as: To willfully and knowingly deceive, mislead, or threaten any claimant, prospective claimant, or beneficiary regarding benefits; to make false statements or misrepresentations in applying for benefits; to make false statements or misrepresentations of material facts at any time if for use in determining benefit rights; to conceal, or fail to reveal, information about events affecting the initial or continued right to benefits or the amount of payment; or to convert payments received on behalf of another to a use other than for the use and benefit of the eligible person.

 Want to know if you’re likely to be approved for SSI benefits?
-Read our first article Do I Qualify For SSI?
+Read our article Do I Qualify For SSI?